getyoti/yoti-doc-scan-android/README.md

 ## Setup the SDK

-Make sure you have mavenCentral and regulaforensics repository added in your allProjects entry in your root build.gradle:
+Make sure you have the mavenCentral repository added in your allProjects entry in your root build.gradle file.
+If you are using the `yoti-sdk-doc-scan` module, you will also need to add the regulaforensics repository:

 ```groovy
 allprojects {